WhatsApp/erlfmt/doc/FormattingDecisionComments.md

 ## Single comments on the same line

  - ✅ Minimize diff when changing a single line
+ - ✅ Currently popular style
+ - ✅ Welcoming to new comers

+This is not only currently a popular style in the erlang community, but also in other languages.
+We believe this should be the chosen layout, but it will require a significant change to the formatting algorithm as stated at the top of this document.

 ```erlang
 #{